Quick Change Review: Cinderella

 Costumes are absolutely mesmerising, with a couture attention to detail in the styling.
 Moments of glee come from the roaring ensemble filling the stage, each a fully-fledged resident of Belleville with attitude and self-assurance.
 There’s also a special moment with the revolve during the ball scenes.

-Cinderella is both sweet and salted.
-It’s an oddball show with the calibre of performance expected in the glittering West End, but slightly cheapened in its production value.
+Cinderella is an oddball show with the calibre of performance expected in the glittering West End, that is slightly cheapened in its production value.
 However, weirdly - intentional or not - it works.
 The more you see, the more you love it.
 At the end, you’ll leave feeling the belle of the ball.

 Cinderella is currently performing at the Gillian Lynne in the West Eme.